vesterheim/gold-medalist-portfolio/_artists/muldbakken--sunhild.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 I got interested in rosemaling after visiting Norway in 1968 and started to take lessons in 1971.
-My husband is from Valdres, Norway and I have always been interested in art in general.
+My husband is from Valdres, Norway, and I have always been interested in art in general.
 I found rosemaling very pleasing and have always enjoyed painting flowers and scrolls.
 The teachers that have influenced me the most are Sigmund Aarseth and Nils Ellingsgard.
 I also have learned a lot from Bergljot Lunde and Alfhild Tangen.

-I started to teach rosemaling in 1973 in an evening adult ed class in Sioux Falls.
-I traveled to many small towns in South Dakota teaching rosemaling from 1976 - 1984.
+I started to teach rosemaling in 1973 in an evening adult ed class in Sioux Falls, South Dakota.
+I traveled to many small towns in South Dakota teaching rosemaling from 1976 to 1984.
 These classes were sponsored by the South Dakota Arts Council and National Endowment for the Arts.
-I have since taught throughout the U. S.
+I have since taught throughout the United States.

 Rosemaling has been my profession the last 36 years.
 I do mostly commission work.
 I have also taught some rosemaling classes at Vesterheim.
 I am best known for my Telemark style of rosemaling, but I also teach Valdres, Hallingdal, and the Gudbrandsdal styles.
-I enjoy painting on larger pieces - trunks, bowls, cabinets and furniture.
+I enjoy painting on larger pieces—trunks, bowls, cabinets, and furniture.

 - Sunhilde Muldbakken, 2008